grantjenks/python-sortedcontainers/docs/performance.rst

   fast.
 Lacking documentation and failed to build.
 Last updated December, 2008.
   `pyavl on PyPI <https://pypi.org/project/pyavl/>`_

-The most similar module to :doc:`SortedContainers<index>` is skiplistcollections given that each is implemented in Python.
-But as is displayed below, :doc:`SortedContainers<index>` is several times faster and provides a richer API.
-Often the pure-Python implementation in SortedContainers is faster even than the C-implementation counterparts.
+The most similar module to :doc:`Sorted Containers<index>` is skiplistcollections given that each is implemented in Python.
+But as is displayed below, Sorted Containers is several times faster and provides a richer API.
+Often the pure-Python implementation in Sorted Containers is faster even than the C-implementation counterparts.
 Where it lacks, performance is generally on the same magnitude.

-Because :doc:`SortedContainers<index>` is implemented in pure-Python, its performance depends directly on the Python runtime.
+Because :doc:`Sorted Containers<index>` is implemented in pure-Python, its performance depends directly on the Python runtime.
 A :doc:`runtime performance comparison<performance-runtime>` is also included with data from popular runtimes.

-:doc:`SortedContainers<index>` uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
+:doc:`Sorted Containers<index>` uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
 As part of the implementation, a load factor is used to determine how many values should be stored in each node.
 This can have a significant impact on performance and a :doc:`load factor